mgrollins/go-koans/README.md

 # Go Koans

+Update: I, @mgrollins have updated from the fork from @cdarwin.
+I am testing the new web editor on gh to test a direct update that is easier to do "here" ...(maybe)

+@cdarwin sez:
 I'm not sure how this ever got popular under my namespace, but it seems to have enough interest that I feel compelled to maintain it now.
 The original author, [Steven Degutis](https://github.com/sdegutis), committed the initial suite of